 The Kenyan School Fund also founded the Soma Leo Academy in Nyeria near Lake Victoria.
 The Soma Leo Academy was built on ancestral land of the Manda family.
 The school building project was completed in 2015, it now educates and nourishes children from rural backgrounds.

 Both schools are held in high regard in the communities that they support, and are run to government standards and requirements.

-The Kenyan School Fund has no employees.
-Both in the UK and in Kenya the Trustees and volunteers who support us are unpaid.
+The Kenyan School Fund has paid employees in Kenya, Uk Trustees are volunteers.
 Please take the time to look around the website and see further information about the fund and how we are working at present and our future goals.